nih-cfde/the-fair-cookbook/content/recipes/04/fairshake.md

 ![Assessment shown on FAIRshake](./images/ss27.png)

-Though the assessments seem to agree that we have machine readable metadata, it's unclear whether or not we truly have a globally unique identifier.
+Though the assessments seem to agree that the digital object has machine readable metadata, it's unclear from an outsider's perspective whether or not a globally unique identifier is present.
 Next, we'll find out exactly why, since those were reported by an automated assessment.

 ### Perform automated assessments